LoyVanBeek/telegram_ros2/README.md

 ```

 Now, chat with your bot via Telegram.
-It'll report you need to first send a `/start` command (ince this bot can currently only talk to 1 person at a time)
+It'll report you need to first send a `/start` command (since this bot can currently only talk to 1 person at a time)
 So, enter `/start` and start chatting.

 ## Topics